 - Last month, Omaha-based online investment brokerage Ameritrade Inc. announced it may have lost an unencrypted backup tape containing account information of 200,000 current and former clients.

-- In March, San Jose Medical Group Inc. announced the theft of two laptops holding unencrypted medical information and Social Security numbers of 185,000
+- In March, San Jose Medical Group Inc. announced the theft of two laptops holding unencrypted medical information and Social Security numbers of 185,000 people.

 - And in February, Bank of America announced an unencrypted backup tape with credit card information on up to 1.2 million federal employees was stolen or lost while shipped on a commercial airline.